johnhm22/georginahomes/README.md

 ## Intro

-A project designed to test out the prismic.io features - currently work in progress
+A proof-of-concept project using prismic.io as well as a postgresql database - currently work in progress